vapor/docs/docs/deploy/heroku.md

 #### Master

-By default, Heroku deploys the **master** branch.
+You should decide for one branch and stick to that for deploying to Heroku, like the **main** or **master** branch.
 Make sure all changes are checked into this branch before pushing.

 Check your current branch with